HugoSmits/predictiveForecasting/project.md

 - Model Explainability Methods: Employing techniques to explain how forecasting models make predictions, such as decision trees, linear regression coefficients, and model-specific interpretation methods.
 Generating explanations or rationales that highlight the reasoning behind each prediction, providing stakeholders with insights into the model's decision-making process.

+- Visualization of Model Outputs: Creating visualizations and interactive dashboards to present forecasted outcomes, uncertainty estimates, and key drivers in an intuitive and comprehensible manner.
+Using plots, charts, heatmaps, and summary statistics to convey complex relationships and patterns captured by the models.

 ### 6. References

 1. McKinney, Wes.
 (2017). *Python for Data Analysis: Data Wrangling with Pandas, NumPy, and IPython.* O'Reilly Media.